Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 - The Rockies have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

-- The Rockies have had a spread listed in one of their past 10 games and have covered every time.
+- The Rockies have had a spread set in one of their past 10 games, and they have failed to cover the spread each time.

 Rockies Betting Records & Stats

-- The Rockies have come away with 26 wins in the 62 contests they have been listed as the underdogs in this season.
+- The Rockies have been victorious in 26, or 41.3%, of the 63 contests they have been chosen as underdogs in this season.

-- Colorado has played as an underdog of +240 or more once this season and lost that game.
+- Colorado has not been a bigger underdog this season than the +260 moneyline set for this game.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 29.4% chance of pulling out a win.
+- The Rockies have an implied victory probability of 27.8% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Colorado have gone over the total set by sportsbooks in 30 of 71 chances this season.
+- Colorado and its opponents have hit the over in 31 of its 72 games with a total this season.

-- The Rockies are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.
+- The Rockies have posted a record of 8-5-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!